elmaxid/nfsen-dockerized/README.md

 	Add source 'ipfix-global'
 	Start/restart collector on port '4739' for (ipfix-global)[8079]
 	Restart nfsend:[7974]

-### Generate Some Traffic ###

-You can bind an ip address to the bridge for a quick way to test exports with the following.
-You simply move the IP from your eth0 interface to the bridge (br0 / br0, etc) interface.
-Drop the following into a file, give it a chmod +x with the appropriate addresses to migrate your IP from eth0 iface to OVS br0 in the case you don't have a virtual port with something attached to generate the traffic.

-	ifconfig eth0 0
-	sudo ovs-vsctl add-port br0 eth0
-	ifconfig br0 172.16.86.134 netmask 255.255.255.0
-	route add default gw 172.16.86.2 br0

-After about 20 minutes or so, traffic will begin appearing.
-You can brute force some traffic generation from the datapath quite simply using something like Mausezahn. *Disclaimer:* Traffic generation to any other target then localhost can quickly be viewed as a denial of service depending on how scrutinized the environment you are in.
-To be safe, avoid prod networks, crash your home net instead.

-	$ apt-get install mz
-	# Careful here, its blasting randomly created crappy headers and payload all over that IP prefix.
-Maybe a good thing tho.
-	$ mz eth0 -A rand -B 192.168.1.0/24 -c 0 -t tcp "dp=1-1024, flags=syn"  -P "star wars > star trek"

-I also included a net flow generator app I wrote to export test netflow traffic to a target collector.
-The binary is located in the container /data/ directory and the source code is on Github.
-If you run that on the container it will populate the netflow graphs by default.

-	$ flow-generator  -t 127.0.0.1 -p 2205

-It is soft linked to bin directory but also located in /data directory

 ### Add more protocol filters to your graphs